-Once you have gotten the urgent tasks and decisions out of the way, there are many tasks that you should move on to.
+Once you have taken care of the urgent tasks and decisions, there are many other tasks that you should move on to.
 After you have decided on the wake, funeral, and disposal of remains, it is time to plan and arrange them.
 In order to make plans, arrange for, and pay for these, you have to locate certain documents and ensure the executor is involved.

 There are other tasks that need to be done soon to protect your loved one’s estate, such as discontinuing mail, notifying the local newspaper, and doing a thorough examination and survey of their property.
 Families of veterans may want to contact the VA to see what help they can offer.